VishakhaSahu05/DevTinder/homework.md

 -Improve the DB schema -Put all appropriate validation on each field in Schema -Add timestamp to the user schema
--Add Api level validation on patch request & singup post api
-- Data sanitiation -Add api validations for each fields
+-Add Api level validation on patch request & singup post api -Data sanitiation -Add api validations for each fields -Install validator
+-Explore use validator function
+-Never trust req.body

+-Validate data in singup API
+-Install bcrypt package
+-create a password hash using bcrypt.hash & save user with encrypted password -create login API
+-compare passwords and throw error if emails or password is invalid